jieter/django-tables2/docs/pages/order-by-accessors.rst

 As another example, presume the situation calls for being able to order by a mathematical expression.
-In this predicament, the table needs to be able to be ordered by the sum of both the shirts and the pants.
+In this scenario, the table needs to be able to be ordered by the sum of both the shirts and the pants.
 The custom column will have its value rendered using :ref:`table.render_FOO`.